-The brush head options you have are CrossAction, FlossAction, Sensitive, Pro White, Precision Clean and Deep Sweep.
-There is too the more specialised Ortho brush head pack.
+The brush head options you have are CrossAction, FlossAction, Sensitive, Pro White, Precision Clean, and Deep Sweep.
+There is too the more specialized Ortho brush head pack.

 All heads are interchangeable pushing on and pulling off of the brush handle.
 Any head can be used on any cleaning mode, but the Pro White head is best suited to the whitening mode.